yutaf/ryogoku/README.md

 $ ryogoku update
 ```

-## How it works
+## Blog

 <http://yutaf.github.io/i-made-a-deployment-tool-ryogoku/>

 ## How to use

-* Move to the git repository to deploy
+* Move to the git repository
+* Checkout the branch to deploy
 * Create ryogoku.conf in the git repository root.
 It will be created by this command.